urgent-challenge/urgent2024/_pages/data.md

 ```

 #### Option 7: Amazon S3 signals resampled at 100Hz
 Finally, to facilitate downloads, we also provide the releases with the signals resampled at 100Hz.
+The resampling is done by filtering the signals to the 0.5-50 Hz range and then resampling at 100 Hz.

 These resampled releases can be found at the following S3 buckets:
 ```
 s3://nmdatasets/NeurIPS25/R1_L100/